luojia65/rfcs/text/0000-author-attached-crates-io-names.md

 should be writte.
 TOML parser are in this way not easy to implement and maintain.
 Other delimiters like `::` may also considered not proper under this rule.

+Existing Pre-RFC may suggest allowing backslash character `/` in project name only and map crates-io name into actual root module name.
+However this approach may adds complexity as the users have to remember two names to actual use one crate.

 ## Not implementing this feature

 It's considerable to maintain what the naming system is now and not to change it.
 If we do not implement this,